 Heavy

-Difficult to move by bike rack
+Difficult to move on a bike rack

 Battery size: 624 Wh | Max weight capacity: 450 lbs